ts756632/8_Week_SQL_Challenge/Digital Analysis.md

  **Thinking Process**

  - Filter data with Page View and Add to Cart events.
+ - Map page_id to product_category by combining "events" and "page_hierarchy" tables.
- - Count the number of views and cart adds for each page_id.
+ - Count the number of views and cart adds for each product_category.
- - Map page_id to product_category
- -

 ````sql
 SELECT c.product_category,